-John Batchelor is a Consultant in Emergency Medicine at Central Manchester Foundation Trust, UK.
-He is also an Honorary Lecturer at Manchester Metropolitan University.
-He was graduated from Leeds University England in 1982.
-He is a Fellow of the Royal College of Surgeons of Ireland and Fellow of the Faculty of Emergency Medicine of England.
-He undertook his MD thesis at University College London.
-His current research interest lies in the area of risk factors for intracranial hemorrhage in both adults and pediatrics secondary to coagulopthy and thrombocytopenia.
+John Batchelor is currently a Consultant in Emergency Medicine at Central Manchester Foundation Trust, UK.
+He is also a Lecturer at Manchester Metropolitan University.
+He completed his Graduation at Leeds University England in 1982.
+He is a Fellow at Royal College of Surgeons in Ireland and Fellow in the Faculty of Emergency Medicine of England.
+He completed his MD at University College London.
+He has presented a paper in Paris in 2012 on "Meta-analysis looking at the relationship between cerebral micro-bleeds and anti-platelet agents".
+His current research interest includes "Risk factors for intracranial haemorrhage in both adults and pediatrics secondary to coagulopathy and thrombocytopenia".